 Plant-based diet staple:

 - It is a complete protein, meaning it has the same amino acid profile as the animal based counterparts.
-This means it provides your body with all the ingredients it needs to create protein.

 - It is a great source of the essential minerals calcium and iron.